m-j-mcdonald/DrivingSim/README.md

 # driving_sim
-Basic driving simulator to add meant for use with a task and motion planner
+Basic driving simulator meant for use with a task and motion planner